rhel-labs/learn-katacoda/appstream-manage/step4.md

+When postgresql version 9.6 was installed the enabled flag, [e], moved to apply to that version of the application stream.
+The other versions of postgresql available as application streams are not able to be worked with on this machine while version 9.6 is the enabled version.
+This is to ensure administrators do not accidentally remove or install other versions of the software unintentionally.

+However, you want to move to postgresql version 10.
+First, you will disable the postgres application streams.

+`yum -y module disable postgresql`{{execute}}

-Now that the Postgres version 10 stream is enabled, install it on the system.
+Now that no application streams for postgresql are available, you will enable the version you want to install on the machine.

-`yum -y module install postgresql:10`{{execute}}
+`yum -y module enable postgresql:10`{{execute}}

-The Postgres 10 stream should now be listed as [i]nstalled.
+You should now be able to review the list of postgresql application streams and see that the desired version, 10, is now enabled, making it available to be installed on the machine.

 `yum module list postgresql`{{execute}}